On this page

 - Before you contact us

 How we will deal with your complaint

-In the first instance if you have a problem then please contact the member of staff or the department that you originally dealt with to discuss your concerns.
-We will always take seriously any dissatisfaction with our service and the member of staff may well be able to deal with your concerns there and then.
-If we need to investigate in more detail the issues you have raised we will advise you of this and provide a written response.
+In the first instance if you have a problem then please contact the member of staff or the team that you originally dealt with to discuss your concerns.
+We will always take seriously any dissatisfaction with our service and the member of staff may be able to deal with your concerns there and then.
+If we need to investigate the issues raised in more detail we will advise you of this.

-If you remain dissatisfied with the way in which your complaint has been handled and you decide you wish to escalate to a formal complaint (the scope of which is set below), please submit your complaint in writing to the corporate secretary.
+If you are dissatisfied with the way in which your concerns have been handled and you decide you wish to make a formal complaint (the scope of which is set out below), please submit your complaint in writing to the Corporate Secretary.
 Please list your main areas of concern and include all information relevant to your complaint.
 Contact details are as follows:

 The Corporate Secretary

 Formal complaints should be put in writing unless you are unable to do so.
 There are practical reasons for this.
 The regulator needs to ensure it is investigating the substantive issues raised rather than incorrectly interpreting what we believe to be your concerns from previous correspondence with different organisations and / or members of the regulator’s staff.

 If you have any accessibility requirements about putting your concerns in writing then we will make every effort to make reasonable adjustments to enable you to fully set out your complaint.

 This page outlines what a formal complaint is and how we will deal with your complaint.
 It also provides information about the restrictions we work under regarding providing information, what we mean by a ‘risk-based regulator’ and other sources of help and advice that may be useful.